 If you’re unsure if your liver is healthy or not, there are several additional symptoms to look out for.
 These include: (20)

 - Loss of appetite

 - Yellow skin or eyes

-Rather than think about detoxing your liver, focus on supporting it.
-Additionally, the body does not work singularly.
-Ensuring that there is proper drainage throughout the body — which includes every organ from the liver and kidneys, to the stomach and intestines—is vital.
+Rather than detoxing your liver, a better starting point is supporting it.
+Ensure that there is proper drainage throughout the body — which includes every organ from the liver and kidneys, to the stomach and intestines.